 If you are a CDL driver facing DUI charges, reach out to an experienced Florida CDL DUI lawyer at Erika Valcarcel, Criminal Defense Lawyer, P.A. as soon as possible.
 When you are a commercial driver’s license (CDL) holder, a charge of driving under the influence (DUI) of drugs or alcohol can ruin or dramatically set back your career.
 As a commercial driver, you are held to a higher standard than other drivers on the road.
 All drivers have a duty to be careful behind the wheel, obey the law, and not put others at risk of injury, yet your actions are more closely scrutinized.
 This is because you likely represent a business, drive a large and heavy vehicle, and may transport potentially dangerous materials.

-If you cause an accident due to drunk driving a semi-truck, there is a greater chance of catastrophic damage and loss of life than from a crash initiated by a small sedan.
+If you cause an accident due to drunk driving in a semi-truck, there is a greater chance of catastrophic damage and loss of life than from a crash initiated by a small sedan.
 This higher standard is why Florida law takes DUIs by CDL drivers very seriously.
 You can be arrested for a DUI with a lower blood alcohol content (BAC) than other drivers and the consequences will take away your livelihood.

 Erika Valcarcel has years of experience handling DUI cases as both a prosecutor and now Florida CDL DUI lawyer in Sarasota and Manatee counties.
 She knows how to best fight for your rights during a DUI trial because she has been on the other side of the courtroom.